Ojiyum/UN-AI-Diplomatic/README.md

 ## Run the app
 * $streamlit run proto_aifoss.py --server.port 8504
 * Your app will be running at http://localhost:8504
+* NOTE: the first time you open the app it might take a few minutes to finish loading because some downloads happn on the background.
+After this initial download you can run the app offline.

 ## Current Features